officialcjunior/officialcjunior.github.io/content/bookshelf.md

 #### Disgrace – J. M. Coetzee
 I'm not sure why this book won a Booker Prize.

+#### Ntuppuppakkoranendarnnu (My Granddad Had an Elephant!) – Basheer
+Good and short novel.
+Nothing fancy.
+Basheer also talks a lot about Islam through Kunjupattumma in the book, which was interesting to read.
+Even though the book has a predictable ending, the last chapter was a satisfying read.

 #### The Ministry of Utmost Happiness – Arundhati Roy
 Very dense portrait of life in Delhi and India.